Kong/docs.konghq.com/app/konnect/private-connections/aws-privatelink.md

 ---
 title: Create a private connection with AWS PrivateLink
-subtitle: Connect your data plane to your Konnect control plane or make Konnect Admin API calls with a private connection to stay compliant and save data transfer costs
+subtitle: Connect your data plane to your Konnect control plane or make Konnect API calls (including Admin API calls for control plane configuration) with a private connection to stay compliant and save data transfer costs
 content-type: reference
 ---